 While culture change involves collaboration and empowerment throughout the organization, it is critically important for those in formal leadership positions to actively nurture the process.
-This webinar will build upon the “Put Living First: Creating a Culture Where Everyone Thrives” webinar held on March 28, 2019 by exploring organizational growth and the concept of wise leadership.
+This webinar builds upon the “Put Living First: Creating a Culture Where Everyone Thrives” webinar held on March 28, 2019 by exploring organizational growth and the concept of wise leadership.

-By attending this webinar, you will:
+By watching this webinar, you will:

 - Learn 8 personal goals for leaders in culture change and know how to assess your own skills in these areas.

 - Assess readiness for change and determine needs at each stage of readiness.